3110 W. Agawan Street, Tampa, FL 33629

 About Bucklew Design

-Bucklew Design was founded by its lead principal Keith Bucklew as an architectural, interior design, and construction firm in the Parkland Estates neighborhood of Tampa, overlooking the Palma Ceia Golf & Country Club.
+Bucklew Design was founded by its lead principal Keith Bucklew as an architectural, interior design, and construction firm in the Parkland Estates neighborhood of Tampa.
 Since the firm’s inception in 1980, Bucklew Design has worked to develop numerous projects across the area, including residences in Ybor City, legal offices in Hyde Park, and homes in Palma Ceia.
-A lifelong resident of Tampa, Bucklew is famously known for renovating the iconic 1950s-era Bern’s Steak House in Hyde Park.
+A lifelong resident of Tampa, Bucklew is known for renovating the iconic 1950s-era Bern’s Steak House in Hyde Park.
 He serves on the boards of the Tampa Theater and the Arts Council of Hillsborough County.
-Bucklew Design has over 30 years’ experience in interior and exterior design, restoration, art consulting, architectural specifying, and project coordinating.
-The firm’s design work has been featured in Tampa Bay Illustrated for his work with designing the personal beach home for Michael J. Trentalange and Elizabeth Vinson Kelley, medical malpractice lawyers in North Bon Air.
+Bucklew Design has over three decades of experience in interior and exterior design, restoration, art consulting, architectural specifying, and project coordinating.
+The firm’s design work has been featured in Tampa Bay Illustrated.
+It is also known for its art curation, excellent furnishing selection and procurement, and space planning.
+It has also secured a name for its hands-on design consultations, architectural material selection, and landscaping services.

 Built in 2015 by Bucklew Design, this unique home in the Sunset Park neighborhood of Northern Tampa overlooks the beautiful waters of Old Tampa Bay, with views of Saint Petersburg’s skyline in the near distance.
 One of the most expensive homes sold in 2015, to Edgar D. Ramirez, an anesthesiologist, and his wife, Jennifer, purchased it for $3.5M.
 As designed by Keith Bucklew, the 6,136-square-foot home includes five bedrooms and seven baths.
 Although evocative of traditional Cuban and Havana architecture, the home features a long list of modern amenities.
 The base floor includes a living and dining room, a butler’s pantry with two wine coolers, a furnished kitchen with two islands, a separate breakfast room, and private guest suite, all oriented to enjoy the beautiful water views.
 The second floor holds the master bedroom, which includes a balcony and a master bath made of Carrara marble.
 The second floor also includes three more bedrooms and a game room with a full wet bar.
 Outside the home, besides the view itself, is an outdoor kitchen, a saltwater pool, and patio with a fire pit.
 Other amenities include a second-floor laundry room, a three-car garage, and professionally landscaped grounds.